A non-local Random Walk on the Hypercube: Proof of Theorem

 \subsection{Lower Bound}

-The lower bound will be proved using the eigenvectors and eigenvalues for this Markov Chain.
-Theorem $6$ of \cite{Pbook} (page $49$) says that the eigenvalues are the Krawtchouck polynomials and the eigenvectors are the normalized Krawtchouck polynomials.
+The lower bound will be proved using the eigenvectors and eigenvalues for this Markov chain.
+In this section, the random walk will begin at the identity.
+Theorem $6$ of \cite{Pbook} (page $49$) says that the eigenvalues are the Krawtchuck polynomials and the eigenvectors are the normalized Krawtchuck polynomials.
 To see this, notice that the irreducible representations of $(\mathbb{Z}/2\mathbb{Z})^n$ are indexed by vectors $\textbf{a} \in (\mathbb{Z}/2\mathbb{Z})^n$ so that